 • Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use

 What Are Envelope Filter Pedals & How Do They Work?

 Envelope filter pedals produce various envelope-triggered filtering effects in the audio signal.

 Envelope filtering is the filtering triggered by the envelope or transients of a signal.
-These filters act according to the attack and decay of the notes (or chords) of the guitar.
-Hit a note and the filter will trigger and follow the amplitude of the note.
+These filters act according to the attack and decay of the guitar's notes (or chords).
+Hit a note, and the filter will trigger and follow the amplitude of the note.

 The sound of an envelope filter is often described as wah-like or like a duck’s quack.
 There are various filter types (high-pass, band-pass or low-pass) that can be triggered when a guitar or bass note is struck.

 An envelope filter will then sweep the peak response of a frequency filter up or down, creating a spectral glide similar to the wah effect.
-The biggest difference is that it’s the dynamics or the input signal that triggers the frequency modulation/filtering rather than an expression pedal.
+The biggest difference is that the dynamics of the input signal trigger the frequency modulation/filtering rather than an expression pedal.